DeBelg/drips-js-sdk/README.md

 `npm i https://github.com/radicle-dev/drips-js-sdk`

+### API Documentaiton in TypeDoc

+The SDK contains API/type-level docunentation, generaetd using TypeDoc.

+To browse it, clone this project to your local machine, and open docs/index.html in your local web browser.

 ### Getting Started With Examples

 The `examples/web` directory contains example code that illustrates how Drips can be incorporated into a web project.
 To get started exploring the Drips SDK through these examples, we recommend first cloning repository to your local machine: